microsoft/TypeScript-Website/packages/tsconfig-reference/copy/en/options/locale.md

 ---
 display: "Locale"
-oneline: "Set the language of the tsc output"
+oneline: "Set the language of the messaging from TypeScript, does not affect emit"
 ---

 TypeScript supports a number of languages, however this cannot be set via the `tsconfig.json`, only